-The job plan for the first three months will be based on the provisional timetable shown below.
+The job plan for the first three months will be based on the provisional timetable agreed with the Clinical Lead for anaesthesia prior to commencement of the post.

 The job plan will then be reviewed annually.
 The job plan will be a prospective agreement that sets out a consultant's duties, responsibilities and objectives for the coming year.
 It should cover all aspects of a consultant's professional practice including clinical work, teaching, research, education and managerial responsibilities.
 It should provide a clear schedule of commitments, both internal and external.
 In addition, it should include personal objectives, including details of their link to wider service objectives, and details of the support required by the consultant to fulfil the job plan and the objectives.